 I received a cash prize from my former high school during prize giving day.
 With the amount and a little more from my brother, I got me a Nokia x2-01.
 This was way better.
 Actually, no. It was time travel!

 I could now be online the whole day because it held power much longer and with its full qwerty keypad and a larger 2.4-inch screen, compared to a meager 1.5-inch screen on the Nokia 2626, it was from the future.

 I sold my whole soul to it.
 I was completely hooked.

 With my new computer, I started learning about how to get started with programming.
 I researched what it takes to do game development.
-I got introduced to the C language, for I read somewhere that to be a game developer, C was a thing.
-(I haven’t verified the truth about this idea up to now since my interests shifted elsewhere.)
+I got introduced to the C language, for I read somewhere that to be a game developer, C was the way.
+(I haven’t verified the truth about that idea up to now since my interests shifted elsewhere.)

 There was just a little hiccup.

 It is almost impossible to learn programming by just reading; you don’t cram programming.
-Programming can more effectively be learnt through practice.
+Programming can be internalized better through practice.
 Therefore, I didn’t get a chance to progress at the speed I wanted because I could not access a computer with the required tools to do C programming.